anirudhsengar/TelegramTradingBot/README.md

 - Python 3.10+.
 - MetaTrader 5 installed on the same machine and logged into the target broker account.
 - Telegram API credentials from https://my.telegram.org (API ID/Hash).
-- GitHub Models access token with permissions for `models.github.ai` endpoint.
+- OpenAI API key with access to `gpt-4o`.

 ## Setup
 1) Clone / open the repo.